skip to content

 00:23:52 - Dev Agrawal

 Convex?
-They try to say that Convex is a sync engine, which is true in some senses, but Convex is more like a real-time database where you write queries against the database and if any of the data changes, your UI will rerun automatically and the client will be updated with the latest data.
+They try to say that Convex is a sync engine, which is true in some senses, but Convex is more like a real-time database where you write queries against the database and if any of the data changes, your query will rerun automatically and the client will be updated with the latest data.
 Convex is purely kind of a server-side thing.
 It doesn't have a full client-side database that you can query.
 There's no optimistic updates, which is one of the biggest features of a sync engine, which is that you make a mutation on the client side and you see the updated UI immediately rather than waiting for a round trip.
-That's not true.
+That's not true with Convex.

 00:24:39 - Anthony Campolo

-Everyone was always talking about that back in the redwood days was optimistic updates.
+Everyone was always talking about that back in the Redwood days, was optimistic updates.
 That was the big thing.

 00:24:45 - Dev Agrawal

-Yeah and it's been the big thing with like React and the new solid 2.0 as well.
-And a decent bit in the new Sveltekit.
-So now it's something like that's being built into the web framework layer.
-But.
-But yeah, sync engines kind of offer that out of the box with a lot more guarantees than what a web framework can because it's essentially like a complete database on the client side.
-There's another tangent that we can go here which is TanstackDB.
-But yeah, that's almost certainly gonna require a whole stream if you wanna dig into the whole landscape of local of sync engine.
-Some local first.
+Yeah, and it's been the big thing with React and the new Solid 2.0 as well, and a decent bit in the new SvelteKit.
+So now it's something that's being built into the web framework layer.
+But yeah, sync engines kind of offer that out of the box with a lot more guarantees than what a web framework can, because it's essentially a complete database on the client side.
+There's another tangent that we can go on here, which is TanStack DB.
+But yeah, that's almost certainly going to require a whole stream if you want to dig into the whole landscape of sync engines and local-first.

 00:25:31 - Anthony Campolo

-Yeah, we can expand on that once we narrow down Power Sync first.
-Sounds like Power Sync is trying to be a fairly generic general sync engine that can be applied to a lot of these different use cases that you're talking about.
-You also mentioned that they're trying to expand it out so it could be used for other things.
-That is not in this category of things.
-You just talked about local first and offline.
+Yeah, we can expand on that once we narrow down PowerSync first.
+Sounds like PowerSync is trying to be a fairly generic, general sync engine that can be applied to a lot of these different use cases that you're talking about.
+You also mentioned that they're trying to expand it out so it could be used for other things that are not in this category of things you just talked about, local-first and offline.
 So what are the benefits of using a sync engine for those other use cases?

 00:26:04 - Dev Agrawal